The Early Years: Physics

-Staff and Faculty.
-H.T.
-Barnes, J.Gordon Davidson, B.L.Silver.
+Staff and Faculty: H.T.
+Barnes, J.Gordon Davidson, and B.L.Silver.
 Gordon Danielson became a Full Professor at Ames, Iowa.

 1916: T.C.
 Hebb B.Sc.
 M.A.(Dal.)
 PhD (Chicago) hired as Assistant Professor.

-1919: Fifth course introduced: Advanced Electricity and Magnetism: differential and integral calculus a prerequisite.
+1919: Fifth course introduced: Advanced Electricity and Magnetism: differential and integral calculus as a prerequisite.

 1920: T.C.
 Hebb, formally made Head of Department.
 He held this position until 1939.
 A.E.
 Hennings PhD (Chicago) hired as Associate Prof.

 - The number of courses expanded from 5 to 10, including: "Recent Advances in Physics", with Rutherford’s and Millikan’s Texts, and an Experimental Physics lab (6 hours per week).